Sennheiser Logo

 Sennheiser Logo History

 The brand is named after its creator, businessman, and inventor, Fritz Sennheiser.
 His surname is displayed on the logo.
-In the 1980s, it was written in bold, chopped blue.
+In the 1980s, it was written in bold, blocky blue font.
 The uneven thickness of the lines looked bright and unusual.
-There was a graphic sign in the form of a stylized letter “S,” placed inside a rectangle to the left of the word.
+To the left of the word was a graphic sign in the form of a stylized letter “S,” placed inside a rectangle.

-On April 25, 2017, the Sennheiser Globe Design Team re-issued the then-existing emblem.
-Department manager Oliver Berger said the new design is more elegant and modern.
-This is the evolution of a corporate identity that remains true to the company’s historical roots.
-The first product with the redesigned logo was the HE 1.
+On April 25, 2017, the Sennheiser Globe team reissued the existing emblem at that time.
+The head of the department, Oliver Berger, noted that the new design became more elegant and modern.
+This is an evolution of the brand style, which remains true to the company’s historical roots.
+The first product with the updated logo was the model HE 1.

 What is Sennheiser?

 Sennheiser is a German manufacturer of audio equipment for professional and home use.
-The company was founded in 1945 and began by producing microphones.
-It later expanded to produce various types of headphones, gaming and aviation headsets, amplifiers, and speakers.
-All devices are known for their high-quality sound, making them a popular choice among broadcasters, sound engineers, and musicians.
+The company was founded in 1945 and began with the production of microphones.
+Later, it expanded and started producing various types of headphones, gaming and aviation headsets, amplifiers, and speakers.
+All devices are known for their high-quality sound, making them popular among broadcasters, sound engineers, and musicians.

 1945 – 1958